PrincetonUniversity/install_lammps/01_installing/ins/della/scripts.md

 ### Build from Source

-Run the commands to build LAMMPS for Della-GPU
+Run the commands below to build LAMMPS for Della-GPU:

 ```
 $ ssh <YourNetID>@della-gpu.princeton.edu  # do not use della8 for building GPU codes